by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 Due to the change in Cmax(2,4,2), the Cmax value for the ternary system was also changed.
 I haven't checked the ternary system yet.
 #-------------------------------------------------------------

-I was unable to obtain values ​​close to those found in the literature.
-I apologize for this being due to my lack of ability.

-#-------------------------------------------------------------
 MoSi: The convergence conditions were tightened to calculate the elastic modulus of Mo5Si3. init.mod variable ftol equal 1.0e-8 -> 1.0e-10 variable maxiter equal 100 -> 10000
 variable maxeval equal 1000 -> 1000000
-Note: It's nowhere near the value of a very good document.
-I'm sure I've still got it wrong somewhere.
+Note: Perhaps there is a setting that is closer to the literature value.
 #-------------------------------------------------------------

+I was unable to obtain values ​​close to those found in the literature.
+I apologize for this being due to my lack of ability.

 #-------------------------------------------------------------
 SiAuO: I tried it with mp-6930 but it doesn't match the literature.